 For as long as I can remember I’ve been in love with figurative art.
 My heroes are Egon Schiele and Gustav Klimt.
 In my own work I like to feature the idea of feminist superheroes who are strong, wise and unapologetic.
 I aim to capture the buzzing life of a living being and to hint at elapsed time.

 I like to tease the senses by showing one image from afar but then up close it melts into hundreds of little glimpses, or little memories as I like to think of them.
 I stand on the shoulders of what the Surrealists and Dadaists did by embracing chance and serendipity.
 Each piece of paper adds to an optical puzzle.
 I have one rule: I can’t use pictures of the subject to make the subject.
 So, no hair to make hair, no skin to make skin, etc. This forces me to always be creative.

 Using an acrylic medium and a simple brush, I cover a canvas with images from magazines using colours and texture that appeal to me.
 Next I cut up or rip the printed digital parts, somewhat blindly, and glue them down.
 After intuitively adding more details from magazines I step back and assess, aiming for a sweet spot where the art is recognisable yet pleasantly confusing as well.
 To finish, I add a UV protectant varnish and then it’s ready to hang.

 What can we see at the exhibition?

-Our Derek Gores exhibition is on display at Hotel Bel-Air from February 6 – 29 and includes two workshop dates, February 8 and 11.
-Do come along and take a look.
+Our Derek Gores exhibition ran at Hotel Bel-Air from February 6 – March 29.
+A selection of pieces including a large canvas remain on display in the lobby, do come along and take a look.